Market Fluctuations (Lesson 3)

 Market Fluctuations

 If you review all those ups and downs over the last 10 years, only once has Coke had a downward share price fluctuation greater than 12%.
-This of course was tied to the huge market decline in late February – March 2020 time frame due to the COVID pandemic.
+This, of course, was tied to the huge market decline in the late February – March 2020 time frame due to the COVID pandemic.
 Unfortunately, all companies were experiencing this sudden downward change.

 Now, let’s do the same thing with another DOW Jones company – Caterpillar.